ITensor/website/docs/classes/main.md

 Detailed information about every method and function in the ITensor library.

-The following documentation may omit minor details that do not change method semantics, for example, describing a particular function signature as `f(ITensor T)` even though its actual signature is `f(ITensor const& T)` for efficiency reasons.
+The documentation may omit minor details that do not change how you use a method, like describing a particular function as `f(ITensor T)` even though its actual signature is `f(ITensor const& T)`.

 ## Index: named tensor index